Skip to content

 }

 It just works, there are no complaints about types!
-When we hover over the event.target.value, we see that it is indeed a string, just what is the expected parameter of the setNewNote:
+When we hover over the event.target.value, we see that it is indeed a string, just what is expected for the parameter of setNewNote:

 vscode showing variable is a string